MolotovCherry/kmagick/README.md

 ## Reporting issues
 If you encountered a problem, please first check if you can find out what it is by running `getException()` and checking the details.

+If that gives you no solution, then please check whether it's merely your usage of the api. **_Some things may appear to be bugs, but rather are in fact not bugs; just merely it's how imagemagick works, and you need to follow the imagemagick api.
+Kmagick is only a direct binding to the imagemagick c api and does not alter your images in any way.
+So make sure to check and understand the imagemagick c api so you can do things the way imagemagick expects you to_**

 If this doesn't help and it's a real bug, then please check your `logcat` for your device and include the error log in the issue you make.

 ## Missing an API Function?